 When watering established trees, you need to soak the area around the tree out to a couple of feet past the dripline, or canopy.
 The root system of most trees extends out beyond the canopy which is why you should not stop at the canopy’s edge.
 When watering, you want to make sure that the soil is moistened to about 10 inches deep.
 You should avoid watering the area immediately around the trunk because this can cause the trunk to rot.

 If you are not sure if your trees need to be watered, check the moistness of the soil around the tree.
 You can do this by sticking a screwdriver that is longer than 8 inches into the ground.
 The screwdriver will pass through moist soil easily but get stopped by dry soil.
 If your screwdriver won’t penetrate the soil beyond 6 inches, you should water your trees.
+When using continuous flow hoses and sprinklers, you should be mindful of how long these are left on as to not overwater and cause water damage to your yard or home.

 You can water your established trees using one of the following methods: